wavebeem/wavebeem.com/src/blog/2025/stop-giving-me-the-finger/index.md

 ---
 date: "2025-09-11"
 title: >-
-  Stop Giving Me the Finger
+  Stop giving me the finger: An argument against the pointer cursor on buttons
 description: >-
   Putting the pointer cursor (👆) on every button is ugly, unnecessary, and dilutes its power for signaling links.